 William Pitt was a popular figure in early America, largely based on his successful efforts to repeal the Stamp Act in 1766, as honored in the obverse legend:

 "THE RESTORErOF COMMERCE 1766 : NO STAMPS."

 But one will note that the engraver originally omitted the last ‘R’ in RESTORER, and then, almost certainly in a panic, tried to squeeze a tiny one into the empty space between RESTORE and OF as if no one would notice.

-The reverse is cool too, with an early appearance of AMERICA (a very uncommon thing on a coin of this era), but oddly positioned at an angle again suggestive of an afterthought.
+The reverse is cool too, with an early use of AMERICA (a very uncommon thing on a coin of this era), but oddly placed at an angle again suggestive of an afterthought.

 To order or inquire about this item, call us at 1-800-Coins-99 or email us at John@CoinRaritiesOnline.com or complete the form at the bottom of this page.